De Arbol vs Guajillo: Heat, Flavor, Uses

 View full profile

-These two chiles rarely compete for the same role in a recipe - they are more often partners than substitutes.
+These two chiles rarely compete for the same role in a recipe - they are more often used together than swapped directly.

 Guajillo is the backbone chile in dozens of Mexican classics.
 It is essential in guajillo versus New Mexico chile preparations where mild, fruity depth is the goal.
 Rehydrate the pods in hot water for 20-30 minutes, then blend with garlic, cumin, and a splash of the soaking liquid for a foundational red sauce that works over enchiladas, as a braising liquid for pork shoulder, or stirred into pozole rojo.
 The thick flesh means guajillo sauces have natural body without needing thickeners.